Recommended products

 Password manager, 2FA and security key

-1Password has been my favourite password manager for years.
+1Password used to be my favourite password manager for years.
 There are differences in philosophy and way of building the solutions between different providers.
 I recommend studying carefully and understanding the differences before committing to any provider.

 Yubikey hardens your security to another level.
-This is a good addition to your password management routine with 1Password.
+This is a good addition to your password management routine.
 They are not interchangeable and serve different purposes.
-Security keys add a different layer of identification similar to one-time passwords that you can do with 1Password or Authy.
+Security keys add a different layer of identification similar to one-time passwords that you can do with your password manager.
 Do not use text messages as a 2FA.

 File-synch and storage